Skip to main content

 2. Purity – Make sure the whey protein used is a pure natural blend.

-3. Carbohydrates – If wanting a diet shake, then stay clear from high carbohydrates.
+3. Carbohydrates – If wanting a leaner shake, then stay clear from high carbohydrates.

 4. Other ingredients – Sometimes you may find hidden unwanted ingredients in lesser known brands.
 Shop with confidence and go with trusted and highly regarded nutrition companies like ourselves.